 In Colossians, the author considers the greatness of the person of Jesus Christ as the one who is the Head of the Church.
 His greatness is known because, as "the image of the invisible God", He represents God and makes God known.
 The impact for the Church is that we should make God known: as the body is to give expression to, and is controlled by, the Head.

 In Ephesians and 1st Corinthians, Paul shows that the truth of Christ as Head of the Church also has very practical lessons for Christians in husband/wife relationships.

 Lastly, the author touches upon a related topic of Christ as the head stone of the corner.
 Here the teaching likens the Christian company to a building.
 As a building is constructed it has a fixed reference point, the reference point is Christ as the Chief corner stone.
 However, at the same time, when the building is considered as a complete structure He is the head stone of the corner - the stone that is given prominence in the structure as the crowning glory to the building.

-Cor Bruins has served the Lord for more than fifty years, firstly in Egypt and Lebanon, and latterly in Britain, France, Germany, Holland and Switzerland.
-He now lives near Leeds with his wife, Audrey.
+Cor Bruins (1930-2015) served the Lord for more than fifty years, firstly in Egypt and Lebanon, and latterly in Britain, France, Germany, Holland and Switzerland.
+He lived near Leeds with his wife, Audrey.
 His gift for presenting Bible teaching in a structured manner is greatly appreciated.

 The Divine Design in the Gospels

 ISBN: 0 901860 31 X; Hardback; 273 pages; £7.50

 Using the four Gospels, Cor takes us through the life of Christ in chronological order.
 Along the way he gives explanations for similarities and differences in the way the four writers told the story of our Lord's life here on earth.